Page 2

 Exhaust Pipe.

-Full welding of the stainless was done by Beauchamp Metals here in Sydney Taren Point.
-Great job and reasonable price.
-Can't recommend them enough.
+I fitted a compact high flow low dBA Cowl muffler.
+Full welding of the stainless was done by Beauchamp Metals in Sydney Taren Point.

 Intercooler